oktadev/okta-blog/_source/_posts/2019-09-11-angular-mongodb.md

 The function `oktaAuth()` is an Express middleware.
 It reads the `req.token` from the request and checks it using the `OktaJwtVerifier`.
 On success, the `verifyAccessToken()` method returns the data contained in the token.

 The data is used to create a user object and attach it to the incoming request.
-In the code above, `{yourClientId}` and `{yourOktaDomain}` are placeholders that we’ll populate in a moment.
+In the code above, `{yourClientId}` and `{yourOktaDomain}` are placeholders that we'll populate in a moment.

 For now, implement another middleware to take the user's email and look up the user data in the database.